thebaldgeek/thebaldgeek.github.io/DragonOS.md

 ## AERO Software - Quick start
 **Note!** dumphfdl, dumpvdl2 and SDRReceiver are all command line only programs.
 They do not have menu items.

+Very quick start guide for SDRReceiver on Linux:
+`mkdir sdrrini`
+`cd sdrrini`
+`nano 25.ini`
+Cut paste or type your SDRR settings.
+To save crtl+o then ctrl+x
+`SDRReceiver -s 25.ini`

+That will get SDRRx running with your ini file.
+Of course name the file your satellite and make sure the .ini settings match your satellite.

 For L-Band work, start SDRReceiver from the terminal using your .ini file.
 `SDRReceiver -s 98w.ini`
 Start a single instance of Jaero from the DragonOS menu.